plone/plone.restapi-client/docs/actions/controlpanels.md

 ## Get Control Panels List

+### Query function

-This function returns the list of all control panels in the portal.
+Use the `getControlpanelsQuery` function to get the query for fetching the control panels list.

-- Function name: `getControlpanelsQuery`
+### Hook

+Use the `useGetControlpanels` hook to get the control panels list.

 ## Get Control Panel

+### Query function

-This function returns the information about an individual control panel at the given path.
+Use the `getControlpanelQuery` function to get the query for fetching a control panel at a given path.

-- Function name: `getControlpanelQuery`
+### Hook

+Use the `useGetControlpanel` hook to get a control panel at a given path.

 ### Parameters